Important Global Message

 - Remain inside until local authorities say it is safe to go outside.
 If you must go outside, watch for fallen objects and downed electrical wires.

 - Continue to monitor the radio or TV for advice and/or instructions from local government.
-Call 3-1-1 or visit the Public Works and Waste Management webpage for information on waste collection services and hurricane debris pickups.
+Call 3-1-1 or visit the Solid Waste Management webpage for information on waste collection services and hurricane debris pickups.

 - Inspect your home for damage, assuring that it’s safe to stay there.
 Check for gas leaks, if applicable.